xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2020-12-11-snowpi-in-fsharp.md

 Just to illustrate composing a few programs, I'll post a two more, one simple traffic light I created and one I copied from the Demo app in the Python repository:

-#### Lights
+#### Traffic Lights

 This displays the traditional British traffic light sequence.
-First by creating lists for each of the pixels and their associated colours (`createPixels` is a simple helper method).
+First, by creating lists for each of the pixels and their associated colours (`createPixels` is a simple helper method).
 By appending the red and amber lists together, I can combine both red and amber pixels into a new list that will display red and amber at the same time.